majid-rafei/eClassBackEndNodeJs/README.md

 * (daos) for fetching from, inserting into, and updating the database,
 * (middlewares) for pre-processing requests before getting into controllers.
 We will make these directories for further development.

+### Sub-task 4-2: Creating Route file for eclass module and implementing needed routes and initializing app.ts

+The first route to implement is the database initialization route.
+For that purpose, we create a file named *app.ts* to handle incoming requests and return the response to the caller.
+This *app.ts* file is the entry point of the application and each request passes through it.
+In *app.ts* routes are gathered into an array (routes) by adding config file of each module and each time a request arrives, the corresponding module will handle the request for further processes.
+In *app.ts* requests are logged and the server is started at the given port.

+Middlewares are called in routes config file of module before sending the params to the controller.
+Controller is the endpoint of each request and the final response of the request is created there.

+Here we implement required and essential codes to handle a request by Node.js and *app.ts* file.

+For handling response codes, a new package is installed:
+* `npm i http-status-codes`
+  This package gives http response codes.

+At this point, if we call `/eclass/initializeDatabase` we will get `The initializeDatabase endpoint is OK` response.

+At the next sub-task, we will implement services needed for initializeDatabase endpoint.